10 group activities for kids to practice and play outside of their counseling appointments

 8. Video games

-Are you looking for group activities for kids that they’ll beg you to do?
+Are you looking for group activities for kids that they’ll truly enjoy?
 Children love video games.
 Choose one with multiple players so everyone can participate.
 Similarly, let a group of children take turns playing a single user video game.
 Since they’ll want to reach higher levels, everyone will work together.

 9. Write a story